 4. Official Transcripts for PharmCAS Application

-Official transcripts for U.S. students must be received by PharmCAS by the November 2, 2015 deadline.
-International transcript evaluations by a LLU School of Pharmacy approved evaluation service must be received by PharmCAS by November 2, 2015.
+Official transcripts for U.S. students must be received by PharmCAS by their published November deadline.
+International transcript evaluations by a LLU School of Pharmacy approved evaluation service must be received by PharmCAS by their published November deadline.
 Refer to the "International Students and Coursework" section below for approved companies.

 Submitting Transcripts to LLUSP

 If offered an acceptance, you must request official transcripts to be sent to LLU from all post-secondary institutions from which you have attended, regardless of whether or not it applies to your prerequisite coursework.
 This includes all colleges, universities, military credit, and unaccredited schools.
 Transcripts must be sent by the issuing institution(s) directly to LLU Admissions Processing.
 Transcripts provided in any other manner are unofficial and will not be accepted for purposes of admission.
-International students must submit all official U.S. and international (non-U.S.) transcripts to LLUSP by November 2, 2015.
+International students must submit all official U.S. and international (non-U.S.) transcripts to LLUSP by the published November PharmCAS deadline.
 (Please visit International Student Admissions for more information.)